legalnlp21/legalnlp/README.md

 # ***LegalNLP*** - Natural Language Processing Methods for the Brazilian Legal Language :balance_scale:

-### The library of Natural Language Processing for Brazilian legal language, *LegalNLP*, was born in a partnership between the legal tech (...) and Brazilian researchers.
-Besides containing pre-trained language for the Brazilian legal language, ***LegalNLP*** provides functions that can facilitate the manipulation of legal texts in Portuguese.
+### The library of Natural Language Processing for Brazilian legal language, *LegalNLP*, was born in a partnership between Brazilian researchers and the legal tech Tikal Tech based in São Paulo, Brazil.
+Besides containing pre-trained language for the Brazilian legal language, ***LegalNLP*** provides functions that can facilitate the manipulation of legal texts in Portuguese and demonstration/tutorials to help people in their own work.

 If you use our library in your academic work, please cite us in the following way